AyoCodess/V1-Personal-Coding-Blog-11ty/src/blog/2021-08-5-CS50-Low-level-Vs-High-level-Languages-&-What-is-Big-O-Lecture-1-2-&-3-Review-day-195.md

 <h2 class="snippet__title text-gradient article-special-case bold">Lecture 1 Review</h2>

-<p>So what's the verdict after watching Lecture 1 of the 12 CS50 lectures on youtube?
+<p>So what's the verdict after watching Lecture 1 of the 12 CS50 lectures on YouTube?
 Entertaining and extremely helpful!
 David's energy is on fire, and it feels like the content is just getting better and better.
 In this lecture, I was re-introduced to general programming fundamentals like conditions, boolean expressions, functions and loops.
 Understanding how these basic building blocks can be used with each other to solve complex problems.  </p>

 <p>To start things off, we got a fun introduction to the visual programming language called Scratch.
 He coded up some programs to illustrate what we could do with a couple of basic ideas and stacking them on top of each other.
 For example, making an object move across a screen in a loop, turning 180 degrees once it made it to either side of the screen.
 To a fully functioning game where a character, controlled by the user, was programmed to move through an obstacle course while avoiding moving objects.  </p>

-<p>Soon after that, we got into the IDE's, Integrated developer environments (software, developers use to code programs), the command line and how we use it to talk to a computer without using a mouse via the computers terminal.
+<p>Soon after that, we got into the IDE's, Integrated developer environments (software, developers use to code programs), the command line and how it's to talk to the computer without a mouse via the computers terminal.
 And finally, 8bit to 64bit computer memory and its use-cases.
-I was l already familiar with some of these concepts, so this lecture was an awesome refresher, further embedding this knowledge into my subconscious. </p>
+I was already familiar with some of these topics, so this lecture was an awesome refresher. </p>

 <div class="image-block-2">